-Yellow:

-From Year 1, highlighted text in yellow indicates examples (no more than 3) of the child's success against the Learning Intention/success criteria. (e.g. if the learning objective was to use fronted adverbials, fronted adverbials used correctly in the text would be highlighted.)

-A green dot shows the answer needs checking.

-Teacher comments and prompts in green pen.

-A wavy line indicates that a key word is spelt incorrectly, and the child will copy the word x3 below.

-A circle indicates missing or incorrect punctuation and the child will use purple polishing pen to correct mistakes.

-The activity was led and or marked by a teaching assistant.

-Children edit their work with a purple polishing pen.

-Layout in Books

-Reference to a Learning Intention will be present in all pieces of work across the school.
-In KS1 and KS2 LI: indicates the learning objective for the lesson.
-All learning objectives will be displayed on the left-hand side of the page on the line below the date.

-Expected layout in books;

-Li: To use powerful adjectives to describe a character

-Margins may or may not be used depending on the lesson intention and subject.
+Yellow : From Year 1, highlighted learning intention in yellow indicates examples (no more than 3) of the child's success against the Learning Intention/success criteria in English (e.g. LI To know how to use a fronted adverbial) • A green dot indicates an incorrect answer.
+Teacher comments and prompts in green pen when a response or next step is required. \sim A wavy line indicates that a key word is spelt incorrectly and the child will copy the word x3 below. \bigcirc A circle indicates missing or incorrect punctuation and the child will use purple polishing pen to correct mistakes.
+Children mark, edit and correct their work with a purple polishing pen.
+1 Independent.
+M or G Modelled or guided.
+S Indicates support.
+V Verbal feedback including next steps.
+XX Initials for person who marked the work if not main teacher.
+IJ Children will be rewarded a Dojo point for any positive aspect of their work linked to the school drivers.
+This will be indicated with DJ printed by their work.